micbay/RaceTimerAndController/README.md

 However, a side effect of using 7-seg displays is that they cannot display all characters, and in most cases, of the characters that can be displayed, often only a lower case or upper case option is available.
 > *7-segment displays cannot draw any version of the following characters*
-> 'K', 'W', 'M', 'X's, 'W'x, or 'V's*
+>

 ### **Customization of the `LedControl` Character Library**
 The `LedControl` library, as it is downloaded, is missing some writable letters.
-To add them or to change how existing writable characters are written, we can edit the libraries character table that contains the MAX7219 code value.
+To add them or to change how existing writable characters are written, we can edit the libraries character table that contains the code value representing the segments to be displayed.

-Normally it is not best practice to directly edit librarly files because next time they are updated these changes will get overwritten.
+Normally it is not best practice to directly edit library files because next time they are updated these changes will get overwritten.
 However, in this case, Arduino libraries are rarely updated and it is not a difficult change to re-implement vs the hassle of making our own version of the library.

 > ***Finding Arduino Library Files***
 > Built-in libraries that are installed as part of the IDE, are found in the Arduino IDE installation folder in a sub-directory called `libraries`.
 On windows this is in: